HollowayBooks/code-of-conduct/README.md

 # Code of Conduct

 The [Holloway Community Slack Group](https://docs.google.com/forms/u/1/d/1vSCq-BfCQxg_B39OxWFi0vYHND_ImhBYfK8GQYbL2YE/edit?usp=drive_web) exists for to facilitate communication, the sharing of ideas, and encouragement between three groups: Holloway readers, invited contributors, and staff.
 We believe having an open channel of communication between these groups will help us achieve our long-term purpose: To offer helpful guidance with long-term value that is trustworthy and accessible.
-(See our [Editorial Principles and Standards](https://www.holloway.com/editorial-principles-and-standards) for more detail.)
+(See our [Editorial Principles](https://www.holloway.com/g/editorial-principles) for more detail.)

 In order to build community that is **truly helpful**, we believe the environment in this Slack group must be kind, safe, and inclusive; free from intimidation or harassment.